Discovery Grants Northern Research Supplements Program

 Recipients of Northern Research Supplements are not restricted to the specific activities described in the application, but must pursue research interests in the North.
 In order to reduce field costs, researchers may also consider Natural Resources Canadas Technical Field Support Services (TFSS), which also provides logistics support to field projects through issuance of field equipment.

-To be considered for this supplement, you must submit a separate Application for a Grant - Discovery Grants – Northern Research Supplement (Form 101), and a Personal Data Form (Form 100) for the applicant and each co-applicant by November 1.
+To be considered for this supplement, you must submit a separate Application for a Grant - Discovery Grants – Northern Research Supplement (Form 101), and a Personal Data Form (Form 100) by November 1.

 Your application must explain how your research program addresses the following points: